ljx0204/ljx0204.github.io/_pages/about.md

 I am now a graduate student in Control Science and Engineering at the School of Automation and Intelligence, Beijing Jiaotong University.

-My research interest includes neural machine translation and computer vision.
+My research interest includes robotics and computer vision.

 # 🔥 News